microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     > **Note**: Within the Hyper-V Virtual Machine Connection window, you may need to use the **Clipboard** -> **Type clipboard text** menu option to paste into the **OnPremVM**.

 11. Run the full script.
 This will install the Azure Arc agent and Arc-enable the VM.
-When the script opens up a browser window, enter your credentials to authenticate with Azure.
+When the script opens a browser window, enter your credentials to authenticate with Azure.

     > **Note**: When the Azure Arc script opens a new browser window to authenticate you with Azure, be sure to use an Organization Account with permissions to create `Microsoft.HybridCompute/machines` resources.
 Using a Personal Account is not supported and will result in a `AZCM0042: Failed to Create Resource` error message.